Sumner Redstone's ex-girlfriend must sway judge on incompetence claim

 Redstone’s attorneys say he has a severe speech impairment but knew exactly what he was doing in October.

 The mogul controls about 80 percent of the voting shares of Viacom and CBS through his National Amusements movie theater company.
-If Herzer wins at the trial, a seven-person trust might then assess Redstone’s mental capacity to vote his shares, according to a person familiar with the situation.
+If Herzer wins at the trial, a seven-person trust might then assess Redstone’s mental capacity to vote his shares, and possibly take them over, according to a person familiar with the situation.

 The starkly different pictures of Redstone’s health are just one strand of a knot that Cowan must untangle to decide who has Redstone’s best interests at heart.